Siphon880gh/workout-player/README.md

 SET <reps> <rest_duration>
 ```

-Format with without description.
+Format with workout description.
 You must group workout descriptions into its own section using `---`
 ```
 WORKOUTDESC This is a pull split day
 WORKOUTDESC Muscles worked include biceps and hamstrings